kapadiyaharshad/reactjs_fronetd/README.md

-# React JS Ecommerce with Laravel 8
+# React JS with Laravel 8
 ### Check the Laravel 8 API in another branch.

 # Getting Started with Create React App